 After several years, a replacement is needed.
 Generally, this is not a huge issue for patients.
 They come into the clinic and the procedure is done in 30 to 45 minutes and they are very soon at home again and can continue their daily lives.
 If a new generation of a device or further technological developments are available, then they can be offered to the patient at this point.

 This article is sponsored by Abbott.
-The information in this article is given for information purposes only and does not represent an endorsement by the European Parkinson’s Disease Association of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.